Residential Efficiency Scorecard tool to be trialed nationally

 All assessments completed during the national trial period will be included in the evaluation and you are also encouraged to provide feedback on the field trial.
 Accredited assessors do not need to submit an expression of interest to participate in the trial.

 Households pay for a Scorecard assessment with fees set by the Scorecard assessor.
-Home assessments under the National Scorecard field trial are not funded by the government.
+In some cases home assessments under the National Scorecard field trial may be partly funded and offered at a reduced rate.

 Extending NatHERS to existing homes will include establishing the software accreditation processes (for the National Scorecard and any future tools), assessor accreditation processes (for in-home assessments), and elements of scheme management such as NatHERS trademarks, certificates and logos.